Conscription: Finland

+France

 Germany

 Between 1956 and 2011 conscription was mandatory for all male citizens in the German federal armed forces (Bundeswehr), as well as for the Federal Border Guard (Bundesgrenzschutz) in the 1970s (see Border Guard Service).
 With the end of the Cold War the German government drastically reduced the size of its armed forces.
 The low demand for conscripts led to the suspension of compulsory conscription in 2011.
 Since then, only volunteer professionals serve in the Bundeswehr.

+In 2025, Germany began steps towards potentially reintroducing conscription, which had been suspended in 2011.
+The new policy included compulsory questionnaires for 18-year-old men.
+Extending the conscription system to women, which is discussed, would require a constitutional change.
+The government aimes to raise troop numbers to meet NATO commitments, including plans for an additional 100,000 personnel by 2029.

+However, Defense Minister Boris Pistorius explained that, for the time being, mandatory conscription would not return "in the immediate future."

 Greece

 Since 1914 Greece has been enforcing mandatory military service, currently lasting 12 months (but historically up to 36 months) for all adult men.
 Citizens discharged from active service are normally placed in the reserve and are subject to periodic recalls of 1–10 days at irregular intervals.

 Universal conscription was introduced in Greece during the military reforms of 1909, although various forms of selective conscription had been in place earlier.
-In more recent years, conscription was associated with the state of general mobilisation declared on July 20, 1974 due to the crisis in Cyprus (the mobilisation was formally ended on December 18, 2002).
+In more recent years, conscription was associated with the state of general mobilisation declared on 20 July 1974, due to the crisis in Cyprus (the mobilisation was formally ended on 18 December 2002).

 The duration of military service has historically ranged between 9 and 36 months depending on various factors either particular to the conscript or the political situation in the Eastern Mediterranean.
 Although women are employed by the Greek army as officers and soldiers, they are not obliged to enlist.
 Soldiers receive no health insurance, but they are provided with medical support during their army service, including hospitalization costs.

 Greece enforces conscription for all male citizens aged between 19 and 45.
 In August 2009, duration of the mandatory service was reduced from 12 months as it was before to 9 months for the army, but remained at 12 months for the navy and the air force.
 The number of conscripts allocated to the latter two has been greatly reduced aiming at full professionalization.
 Nevertheless, mandatory military service at the army was once again raised to 12 months in March 2021, unless served in units in Evros or the North Aegean islands where duration was kept at 9 months.
 Although full professionalization is under consideration, severe financial difficulties and mismanagement, including delays and reduced rates in the hiring of professional soldiers, as well as widespread abuse of the deferment process, has resulted in the postponement of such a plan.